 Morpheus and Apnoea was presented on the 18th of March 2022, World Sleep Day, in Convento São Francisco.

-Coming out in 2023, a documentary will also be presented, based on the research process and interviews carried out at the Sleep Medicine Centre of the Hospital of Coimbra University.
+Released on 17 March 2023, World Sleep Day, the documentary “Apnoea” follows the research process and the interviews carried out at the Sleep Medicine Centre of the Coimbra University Hospital Centre.

-The videographer Laetitia Morais, from Marionet’s team, followed patients, health professionals and family members in consultations, analyses and treatments.
+The videographer Laetitia Morais, from Marionet’s team, accompanied patients, health professionals and families in consultations, analyses and treatments.
 This material served as the basis for the construction of the performance and the show.
-Now it will turn into a documentary, which is scheduled to premiere on the next World Sleep Day, on the 17th of March 2023.